Longhorn-Riichi/InjusticeJudge/README.md

 2) demonstrate how common some of these perceived injustices are.

 What appears as an injustice to you may be well justified from another player's perspective!

+## Skills

+Newest feature on the block is skill detection.
+Skills are instances of pure mahjong skill.
+Examples include:

+- You started out with an iishanten hand
+- You started out with 3+ dora
+- You dealt 4 dangerous discards without dealing in
+- Every tile you drew brought you closer to tenpai
+- You called kan to get yourself 4 dora
+- You called pon, pon, ron consecutively (or any two calls + win consecutively)
+- You head bumped someone
+- You won right after someone declared riichi, taking their riichi stick
+- You won with a hell wait
+- You changed wait and immediately won after
+- Your very last draw brought you into tenpai (so you could get noten payments)
+- You chased someone's tenpai and won with ippatsu
+- You gained placement only because you had ura
+- You won some silly yaku (ippatsu tsumo, rinshan, chankan, haitei, sankantsu, ryanpeikou, sanshoku doukou, double riichi, nagashi mangan)
+- You got any yakuman (or sanbaiman)

+Skills are pretty common.
+There's usually several in every game, and InjusticeJudge will recognize your skills for what they are.

 ## Usage (standalone)